-Best answer: The Luna Controller, Xbox One Controller, DualShock 4 Wireless Controller, PC mouse and keyboard, are all Amazon Luna compatible controllers.
+Best answer: The Luna Controller, Xbox One Controller, DualShock 4 Wireless Controller, Razer Kishi, PC mouse and keyboard, and both Android phones and iPhones are all Amazon Luna-compatible controllers.
 Other third-party Bluetooth controllers may require downloaded drivers to work or may not support all Luna features or mapped buttons.

 For example, we successfully paired a PS5 DualSense controller to an Amazon Fire Stick, only to find that the Square button corresponded to "A," the "X" button to "B," L2 to L1, and L1 to R1, at which point we stopped checking and unpaired it.
-While you could technically adjust your thinking and just press different buttons while playing, that's not something anyone would want to deal with.
+That kind of mix-up is what you can expect, so we wouldn't bother trying with another controller.

 Which to choose?

-On the other hand, in our Amazon Luna hands-on, we found that the controller is essentially a more expensive Xbox controller with the same button layout and lack of rechargeable battery — except it's slightly less comfortable to hold, has short trigger travel, and has stiff buttons.
+On the other hand, in our Amazon Luna hands-on, we found that the controller is essentially a more expensive Xbox controller with the same button layout that relies on AA batteries, and we weren't thrilled with its comfort level.
 We're not saying you should avoid it, but just be aware that it will give you a different feel to which you may be accustomed.

 Don't bother with Bluetooth